Spoilers for Season 1 below

 Currently the plan is Spring 2018.
 This was confirmed by HBO in July 2017.

 Has Westworld Season 2 begun filming?

-Filming is scheduled to begin in October 2017 in Utah.
+Filming for new episodes has begun in Utha.
 This is where the first season was filmed, and as Fox13 reports – filming in the desert is expected to last until April 2018.

 An Instagram post from Evan Rachel Wood confirmed that she’s already prepping for more filming.